 While Flock is open to anyone, the majority of talks at Flock are focused on existing contributors and those looking to increase their involvement.
 There is almost no solely user-focused content.

-Flock will begin the morning of Wednesday, August 8.
-Sessions will continue each day until Saturday, August 11.
-You should plan to arrive on Tuesday, August 7 and to depart no sooner than Saturday afternoon for the best experience.
+Flock will begin the morning of Thursday, August 8.
+Sessions will continue each day until Sunday, August 11.
+You should plan to arrive by Wednesday, August 7 and to depart no sooner than Sunday afternoon for the best experience.